Josephine the Singer, or the Mouse Folk: Use in philosophy

 Austrian philosopher Gerald Raunig [de] uses "Josephine" as a frame story in his book Factories of Knowledge, Industries of Creativity to critique the factory-like aspects of the university and the industrial characteristics of the arts.
 In Raunig's book, the relationship between Josephine's singing and the daily life of the mouse folk entails both deterritorialization and reterritorialization, concepts found in the work of philosophers Deleuze and Guattari.
 Specifically, the allure of Josephine's song is a concentrating, reterritorializing force, while the daily life of the mouse folk involves constant movement or deterritorialization.

 Adaptations

 The story was adapted by Michael McClure into a play, with the altered title of Josephine the Mouse Singer.
 It won an Obie Award for Best Play of the Year.
+Chilean author Roberto Bolaño use it as an inspiration for "Police Rat", the third short story of his book The Insufferable Gaucho (2003).

 In 2014, Tangerine Dream produced an EP interpretation.

-Cultural Influence

-The band Consolidated included a song entitled "Josephine the Singer" on their debut album The Myth of Rock.
+The band Consolidated included a song entitled "Josephine the Singer" on their debut album The Myth of Rock (1990).
 The song dealt with themes similar to those in the story.

+In 2026, the story was adapted by Greek composer Kharálampos Goyós and stage director Savvas Stroumpos into a new music theatre piece.
+It was commissioned by and played at the Greek National Opera Alternative Stage.